shadyadel90/Appetizer/README.md

 We would like to thank the following organizations:

-AppCoda
-Google
-Youtube
-and of course ChatGPT :D
+AppCoda, Google ,Youtube and of course ChatGPT :D

 ## Contact